-Getting It is the most important step to creating your pathway to success.
+Getting It is the most important step to creating your path to success.

 Like Vince Lombardi’s Packers.
 Like Tiger Woods.
 Like Bill Gates.
-The world’s most successful people figure out EXACTLY what it takes to drive their pathway to success, and become expert at doing it.
+The world’s most successful people figure out EXACTLY what it takes to drive your path to success, and become expert at doing it.

-Then, you want to take those ideas and engineer them into a process that you put to work each and every day.
+Then you want to take those ideas and engineer them into a path to success that you put to work each and every day.